jpt13653903/ALCHA/Wiki/MarkDown/Scripting.md

 [TOC]

 # Scripting Features

 ALCHA provides a powerful scripting platform to control the generation of firmware.
 Any scripting variable (or scripting expression) can be used where synthesisable code expects a constant, thereby providing powerful parametrisation features.
 Scripting can further be used for conditional compilation based on various parameters.

+During compilation, the abstract syntax tree is evaluated in two passes.
+The first pass evaluates the scripting statements, while ignoring any synthesisable code.
+This reduces all scripting statements to constants.
+The second pass synthesises the intended circuit, based of the reduced abstract syntax tree.

-All ACLHA features are available for scripting use, including, among others, functions, classes, array slicing and vectorised expressions.
+All ALCHA features are available for scripting use, including, among others, functions, classes, array slicing and vectorised expressions.

 ## Mathematical Functions

 ALCHA scripting has the following built-in mathematical functions:

 Function | Description